-The regulation of campaign funds in Indonesia is contained in Law Number 7 of 2017 concerning Elections and Law Number 2 of 2008 concerning Political Parties, as amended in Law Number 2 of 2011 concerning Amendments to Law Number 2 of 2011 about political parties.
+The regulation of campaign funds in Indonesia is contained in Law Number 7 of 20 concerning Elections and Law Number 2 of 2008 concerning Political Parties, as amended in Law Number 2 of 2011 concerning Amendments to Law Number 2 of 2011 about political parties.
 The implementing regulations for campaign finance provisions regulated in the Election Law are Election Commission Regulation Number 24 of 2018 concerning Election Campaign Funds as amended in General Election Commission Regulation Number 29 of 2018 concerning the First Amendment to General Election Commission Regulation Number 24 of 2018 concerning Funds.
-Election Campaign and General Election Commission Regulation Number 34 of 2018 concerning the Second Amendment to General Election Commission Regulation Number 24 of 2018 concerning the Second Amendment to General Election Commission Regulation Number 24 of 2018 concerning the Second Amendment to General Election Commission Regulation Number 24 of 2018 concerning Election Commission Regulation Number 24 of 2018 concerning Election Commission Regulation Number 24 of 2018 concerning the Second Amendment to General Election Commission Regulation Number 24 of 2018 concerning Election Campaign Funds.
+Election Campaign and General Election Commission Regulation Number 34 of 2018 concerning the Second Amendment to General Election Commission Regulation Number 24 of 2018 concerning Election Campaign Funds.
+14

 According to PKPU No. 5 of 2017 Article 1 paragraph 9 states that campaign funds are a number of costs in the form of money, goods and services used by Candidate Pairs and/or Political Parties or Combined Political Parties who propose Candidate Pairs to finance Election Campaign activities.
 The regulation of campaign funds aims to: First, ensure the realization of a fair and healthy contestation.
 Second, to prevent the appearance of voter pragmatism considerations in making choices.
 Third, ensuring equal opportunities for election participants to contest and wider opportunities for voters to see different options in the election.
 Fourth, prevent the policies made by elected officials from being controlled by campaign contributors.
-Fifth, guarantee a good candidate (even though he doesn't have a lot of money but can be elected) in the election.15
+Fifth, guarantee a good candidate (even though he doesn't have a lot of money but can be elected) in the election.
+15

 Whereas in the use of campaign funds as regulated in statutory provisions there are still gaps that have the potential to be misused, among others, firstly, the regulation only regulates the amount of campaign funds that can be donated, but there is no mechanism to ensure every contribution is recorded and known to the election administration.
 This is a regulatory loophole that candidates can exploit to receive illicit money from anonymous donors.
 Second, the special account for campaign funds does not describe the actual flow of funds in and out.
 Third, the campaign finance report consisting of LADK, LPSDK, and LPPDK has the potential to describe the reality of candidates' campaign funds not according to the reality.
 Fourth, campaign finance audits are only limited to compliance audits.
-The compliance laws and regulations.
+The compliance audit conducted only assesses the conformity of campaign finance reporting with campaign finance laws and regulations.
 The audit conducted is neither investigative nor comprehensive.16